abhishek-rajput1506/property_scrapper_project/README.md

 - The MongoDB URI for data storage can be found in `mongo_uri.txt`.
 - You can configure the list of cities and other parameters in the scraping script file.

-## Acknowledgments

-- The scraping script is based on the 99 Acres website.
-- Special thanks to the open-source community for their contributions.

-Feel free to contribute to this project and improve the data scraping capabilities or add more features!